seeess/AI-6th-Finger-Ring/README.md

 ![fingermeme](https://i.imgur.com/DYUaAV9.jpeg)

 There is an insert that can be used for people with small fingers, otherwise just pull it off and discard it.
-Printed with SpiderMaker SpiderFlex TPE (Matte TPU) 75A-80A (Fair Skin): https://www.amazon.com/dp/B0BY7ZHDWM
+Printed with SpiderMaker SpiderFlex TPE (Matte TPU) 75A-80A (Fair Skin): https://www.amazon.com/dp/B0BY7ZHDWM or https://www.3dspidermaker.com/products/spiderflex-tpe-matte-finish-fair-skin

 ![finger rings picture](fingers.jpg)